sensoraCloud/BanditsFramework/README.md

 # BanditsFramework
 ===================================

-This project aims to implement action on customers optimization based on context customer data.
-The framework implement general purpose functionalities to optimise a specific KPI using bandits alghoritms.
+The framework implement general purpose functionalities to optimise a specific KPI using bandits alghoritms based on customers data.
-Standard alg are implemented and can be tested using the simulation tool.
+Standard algos are implemented and can be tested within the simulation tool.
-A new tree-based learner alghoritm is proposed (see Documentation) capable to auto generate optimised segmentation using customers data.
+A new tree-based learner alghoritm is proposed (see Documentation); capable to auto generate optimised segmentations using customers data.

 ## DEVELOPMENT